-IIP Placements in South Korea
+IIP Internships in South Korea

 Citizens’ Alliance for North Korean Human Rights (NKHR)

 Citizens’ Alliance for North Korean Human Rights was established in 1996 and is a non-profit, non-partisan NGO devoted to raising awareness on human rights violations in North Korea both domestically and abroad through publications, conferences, and campaigns.
 It also protects the lives and human rights of North Korean refugees in third countries and assists North Korean children and youth through various resettlement programs in South Korea.
 A working knowledge of Korean is recommended.
 IIP candidates should have strong writing skills, be self-motivated and driven to come up with new ideas and present them in an articulate manner.
 Skills in videography, graphic design, photography, social media, and website management would be an asset.
 Two placements have been created for International Internship Program (IIP) interns.
 IIP candidates applying for an IIP internship with the NKHR may choose from a variety of activities:

 - International Cooperation, Campaign, and Research Teams: IIP Interns will be responsible for researching assigned human rights/refugee topics, drafting briefing reports, proofreading publications, assisting in preparations for the annual International Conference on North Korean Human Rights and Refugees, preparing and participating in urgent campaigns, and researching and preparing a weekly e-mail newsletter.